aaronhurt/rlm_couchbase/README.md

 General
 -------

 This module allows you to store radius accounting data directly into Couchbase and authorize users from documents already stored in Couchbase.
-You can use any radius attribute as to build document keys.
-The default key for storing accounting documents will try to use 'Acct-Unique-Session-Id' and fallback to 'Acct-Session-Id' if 'Acct-Unique-Session-Id' is not present.
-You will need to have the ```acct_unique``` policy in your ```preacct``` to generate the unique id attribute.
-Different status types (start/stop/update) are merged into a single document to facilitate querying and reporting via views.
+It was tested to handle thousands of radius requests per second from several thousand Aerohive access points using a FreeRADIUS installation with this module for accounting and authorization.
+You should list the ```couchbase``` module in both the ```accounting``` and ```authorization``` sections of your site configuration if you are planning to use it for both purposes.
+You should also have ```pap``` enabled for authenticating users based on cleartext or hashed password attributes.
+As always YMMV.

 Accounting
 ----------

+You can use any radius attribute available in the accounting request to build the key for storing the accounting documents.
+The default configuration will try to use 'Acct-Unique-Session-Id' and fallback to 'Acct-Session-Id' if 'Acct-Unique-Session-Id' is not present.
+You will need to have the ```acct_unique``` policy in the ```preacct``` section of your configuration to generate the unique id attribute.
+Different status types (start/stop/update) are merged into a single document to facilitate querying and reporting via views.
 When everything is configured correctly you will see accounting requests recorded as JSON documents in your Couchbaase cluster.
+You have full control over what attributes are recorded and how those attributes are mapped to JSON element names via the configuration descibed later in this document.

-The example below comes from an Aerohive wireless access point.
+This exmaple is from an Aerohive wireless access point.

     {
       "docType": "radacct",